Shoreham Airshow disaster pilot challenges inquest verdict

 On December 20 2022, West Sussex senior coroner Penelope Schofield made her conclusion of unlawful killing months after denying a request from Mr Hill to rule out the verdict in advance.

-Mr Hill, who survived the crash and says he has no memory of it, has applied for a judicial review into the conclusion.
+Mr Hill, who survived the crash and says he has no memory of it, has applied for a judicial review into the conclusion in a move described as a “body blow” to the victims’ families.

 The High Court will decide whether to allow his bid.